RobloxArchiver/ASSE/README.md

 # ASSE

+ASSE is meant to extend the game AFTERSHOCK on Roblox.
+The game is singleplayer so abilities are expanded greatly.

-I do not condone cheating in MULTIPLAYER games, I believe even if it's singleplayer and on Roblox, you should be ALLOWED to exploit as it won't affect anyone except yourself.
+I do not condone cheating in MULTIPLAYER games

 # Roadmap